melanierawluk/mindful-meds-capstone/README.md

 Parameters

 - medication_name: The name of the medication.
-- strength: The strength or dosage of the medication.
+- strength: The strength/dose of the medication.
-- frequency: The frequency at which the medication is taken (e.g., "Once daily").
+- frequency: The frequency that the medication is taken.
-- times: An array of times at which the medication is taken.
+- times: An array of times when the medication is taken.

 ```
     {